Renovating a House in Italy: Paul’s Story (Part Two)

 I do not miss the UK at all and at this point of my life I don’t envisage returning, but who knows – never say never!”

-Paul will be a guest speaker at our “Move to Italy Experience: A Week in Le Marche” this October.
+Paul is a guest speaker at our “Move to Italy Experience: Five Days in Le Marche” each year.
 Spend a week house-hunting, meet lawyers and experts, and stay in a beautifully restored 17th century farmhouse in the Italian countryside.
 Sign up below for more information.